SaintClever/Nebula-Academy/Z-Additional-Instructor-Resourses/Learning Outcomes.md

       Utilize the Math module for complex mathematical operations.
       Generate random numbers using the Random module.
       Work with infinite numbers using float and decimal modules, as well as the math module.
+      Understand the concept of integers and floating-point numbers.
+      Perform operations like addition, subtraction, multiplication, and division using arithmetic operators.
+      Use the modulo operator and understand its use cases.
+      Understand and implement exponentiation.
+      Create and manipulate infinite numbers.

   Lesson: Exploring Lists and Dictionaries